turbot/steampipe-plugin-pagerduty/docs/tables/pagerduty_vendor.md

   name = 'Amazon CloudWatch';
 ```

-### Get count of services using AWS CloudTrail integrations
+### Get count of services using AWS CloudTrail integration

 ```sql
 with cloudtrail_vendor as (